 The Dove serves the finest beers available and have a wide rotating stock of Belgian, European, and World Beers always with a full range of Real Ales and guest ales from British micro-craft brewers.
 Dove believes that meatless dishes should not just be the typical veggie option.
 They even go so far as to aiming to have half their menu meatless.

 London’s first weekly vegan market, bringing together best of vegan street food and products.
 Don’t forget to give our favourite Eat Chay a try.

 A new plant-based restaurant recently opened up on Westgate St featuring a vegan tasting menu.
 But this one comes with a twist.
 Owners describe it as “plant-plus”; it’s a vegan menu with the option to add fish or meat to some of the courses.
 Well, as long as the veggies are the stars and meat is the side dish we are OK.

-Inspired by the Levantine cuisine, menu remains true to its region of shared plates and a wide palate embracing number of cultures in the east corner of the Mediterranean.
+Inspired by the Levantine cuisine, Baba Souks' menu remains true to its region of shared plates and a wide palate embracing number of cultures in the east corner of the Mediterranean.
 Flatbreads are made from sourdough and pancakes are gluten free.
 Simple decor and seriously good wine makes this a weekend hit.